sdennisp25/burger/README.md

 * Eat it or toss it

-# Images of the Time-Train application
+# Images of the application
 ![Alt text](/images/eatdaburger.png)